moby/moby/CONTRIBUTING.md

 ## Reporting Issues

+A great way to contribute to the project is to send a detailed report when you encounter an issue.
+We always appreciate a well-written, thorough bug report, and will thank you for it!

 When reporting [issues](https://github.com/docker/docker/issues) on GitHub please include your host OS (Ubuntu 12.04, Fedora 19, etc).
 Please include: